appsquickly/typhoon/README.md

 * So, going down the library/framework route, there's been quite a lot of action in Objective-C land, over the last three years.
 There are now around 15 Dependency Injection frameworks, many following in the footsteps of Google Guice.
-The authors have done a great job (Objection is especially good), however I wanted an approach that allows the
+The authors have done a great job (Objection is especially good).
+However, I wanted an approach that allows the
 following:

 ## Design Goals / Features